Bone Spur Causes, Symptoms, and Possible Treatments

 Bone Spurs in the Shoulder

-The shoulder is made of three bones - the scapula (shoulder blade) at the back and the clavicle (collar bone) and humerus (upper arm bone) in the front.
+The shoulder is made of three bones—the scapula (shoulder blade) at the back and the clavicle (collar bone) and humerus (upper arm bone) in the front.
 The rotator cuff is a structure made of muscles and tendons which covers the upper arm and attaches it to the shoulder blade.
 The cuff enables us to move our arm.

 The rotator cuff is located under a roof-like structure called the acromion, which is an extension of the scapula.
 There is a narrow space between the acromion and the rotator cuff which is called the subacromial space.

 Bone spurs on the underside of the acromion may narrow the subacromial space.
 This can cause irritation and inflammation of the tendons in the rotator cuff, resulting in a condition called rotator cuff tendinitis or shoulder impingement.
-The bone spur may also cause a tear in the cuff.
+The spur may also cause a tear in the cuff.
 The result of all this damage is pain and difficulty in moving the arm and shoulder.

 A Heel Spur

-Bone Spur on the Heel and in the Foot and Plantar Fasciitis
+Bone Spur on the Heel and in the Foot

 In the heel, a bone spur may be produced due to excess pressure created by a person being overweight or by excessive, high impact exercise such as running.
-Heel spurs often have a hook-like appearance, as shown in the picture at the start of this article and in the video on the right.
+Heel spurs often have a hook-like appearance, as shown in the picture at the start of this article and in the video above.
 They often cause no problems, but like any bone spur if they press on a sensitive structure they may cause pain.

 A heel spur is sometimes associated with a condition known as plantar fasciitis.
 The plantar fascia is a long ligament that runs along the sole of the foot and connects the heel to the toes.
 If this ligament becomes inflamed and tight, it may pull on the heel and cause a bone spur to form on the bottom of the heel.
 The pain of plantar fasciitis generally comes from the ligament damage and not from the heel spur.

-Bone Spurs on the Spine, Hip and Knee
+Bone Spurs on the Spine, Hip, and Knee

 According to spine experts, many people over the age of sixty have bone spurs on their spine, or backbone.
 Aging increases the risk of bone spurs in general due to degenerative changes in the structures around and in joints.